snow-QingYang/miniRPG/README.md

 ## Code Quality

-The code adheres to SOLID principles and follows good object-oriented design practices.
+The code adheres to SOLID principles and follows Clean Architecture.
 No code smells or violations of SOLID principles or CA are present in the codebase.
-The code has been structured to promote maintainability and readability.